 However, if you work in a public service job and make 120 qualifying repayments, you may qualify for the Public Service Loan Forgiveness program, which discharges any debt remaining after 10 years.

-After 25 years, the loan balance will be forgiven under the ICR plan, but you can be taxed for this amount, as it is considered income.
+After 25 years, the loan balance will be forgiven under the ICR plan, but you can be taxed for the amount forgiven, as it is considered income.
 Time spent in deferment or forbearance does not count toward your 25 years.

 How Does the ICR Compare to the Income-Based Repayment Program?

-Generally speaking, the payments for the Income-Based Repayment Plan (IBR) are going to be lower than the monthly payments for ICR.
+Generally speaking, the payments for ICR are going to be higher than those for any of the other three debt-relief options.
 Also, under ICR, you are responsible for paying all the interest, and unpaid interest is capitalized (added to the loan principal balance) every year.

 Is the ICR the same as Income-Sensitive Repayment Plan?